WildHare Academy Sign up

 ACADEMY:

-We will setup in the camping field just across from the race checkin and starting line.
+We will setup near race checkin and starting line.

 *** If you this is your first race, don’t be shy.
 You’ll be glad you came!